Last Updated on April 1, 2021 by Lori

 Enjoying the RV Life can mean different things.

-It doesn’t always mean living and traveling full-time in your RV/travel trailer/camper.
+It doesn’t always mean living and traveling full-time in your RV, travel trailer, or camper.

 It might mean you take long weekends or week-long trips traveling in your RV to a destination then return home until your next trip!
 These campers are sometimes called Weekend Warriors.

-According to the RVIA (RV Industry Association), 2019 was the Fourth Highest Year on record in RV units shipped.
+According to the RVIA (RV Industry Association), in December 2020, there was a 46.8 % increase in RV shipments compared to December 2019.
 The RV Industry provides over 596,000 jobs and $32 million in wages.

 That means something.